asiloisad/pulsar-pulsar-mcp/README.md

 # Contributing

 Got ideas to make this package better, found a bug, or want to help add new features?
-Just drop your thoughts on GitHub — any feedback’s welcome!
+Just drop your thoughts [on GitHub](https://github.com/asiloisad/pulsar-pulsar-mcp) — any feedback's welcome!